-The National Rhododendron Gardens is a popular destination located in the Dandenong Ranges.
+The National Rhododendron Gardens (formally known as The Dandenong Ranges Botanic Garden) is a popular destination located in the Dandenong Ranges.
 This serene setting houses a variety of colourful blooms; including azaleas, camellias, rhododendrons and daffodils.

 With an international reputation, this group of magnificent gardens attract up to 50,000 – 60,000 visitors every year.